 We can’t truly compare every single streaming service or channel available on each device, but we can look at what’s offered as a whole.

-With both Roku and Firestick, you can get the most popular services like Netflix, Hulu, Amazon Prime Video, HBO Max and many more.
+With both Roku and Firestick, you can get the most popular services like Netflix, Hulu, Amazon Prime Video, HBO Max, YouTube TV app and many more.
 Even Roku’s own free channel, The Roku Channel, is available on both devices.

 However, Roku has access to lots of different apps, too — or “channels” as Roku calls them.
 There is also a lot of free content available on Roku.